Fire-The-Fox/Fire-The-Fox/README.md

 ## My Linux setup

-As you might have noticed, i am linux user
+As you might have noticed, i am linux user <br>
 Currently i am runnig Artix Linux with runit[^2].
 I really like to play around with linux overall and create open source applications for it

 ### My overall stats